 Unlike other items in the game which do not crumble upon touch, Flowers change state as soon as they are picked up.
 You would think that the intuitive thing to do is to plant the Petals to see if they will grow; however, Klei makes you go one step further.

 The only way you can plant regular flowers is to catch Butterflies and plant them into the ground.
-Catching Butterflies will require a Bug Net, which takes 4 Sticks, 2 Silk and 1 Rope.
+Catching Butterflies will require a Bug Net, which takes 4 Twigs, 2 Silk and 1 Rope.
 You will not be able to prototype a Bug Net without a Science Machine unless you are Wickerbottom.

 Bug Nets tend to be pricy, only having 10 Uses, so make sure you know where you’re going to be placing all of your new flowers before you catch your Butterflies.
 If you’re moving Flowers because of Bee Boxes, place your Bee Boxes before Flowers.
 There’s no point in having Flowers with no Bee Boxes or Bees in the general area.
 Bees, in my opinion, are going to be the harder mob to keep alive by the time you place the Bee Box.
 Though, Butterflies can be placed at any point, making placing Flowers a more straight-forward and postponable mission.